New York State Department of Transportation: Traffic management

 Region 1 is also the home to the NYS DOT STICC (Statewide Transportation Information Coordination Center) which is staffed 24/7.
 The STICC is responsible for the coordination & logistics of statewide resources during major incidents within New York State and is currently located on the 1st floor of the DOT Headquarters in Colonie, NY.

 Organization

 Its regulations are compiled in title 17 of the New York Codes, Rules and Regulations.
 The department comprises 11 regional offices and 68 county transportation maintenance residencies.
-Tioga County was moved from Region 6 to Region 9 in August 2007, Wayne County was moved from Region 3 to Region 4 in the late 1990s.
+Tioga County was moved from Region 6 to Region 9 in August 2007, and Wayne County was moved from Region 3 to Region 4 in the late 1990s.

 NYSDOT regions and the counties they serve are:

 History

 The history of the New York State Department of Transportation and its predecessors spans over two centuries: